maizeatlas/saegus/src/docs/saegus_documentation/analyze.rst

       Probability of detection is defined as the number of times a locus is detected divided by the total number of realizations

-      Example

       If the number of realizations is 200 and a locus is detected in all 200 realizations then its probability of detection is 1.0

       :param allele_effects_table: Allele effects table given by generate_allele_effects_table
       :param sample_sizes: List of number of individuals sampled from each replicate